carlos-a-g-h/aimgin-scripts/README.md

 <img width="1920" height="1080" alt="AppImages VS decompressed AppImages" src="https://github.com/carlos-a-g-h/aimgin-scripts/blob/main/2026-05-22-142414_1920x1080_scrot.png?raw=true" />

-The SQUASHFS compressed filesystem with bundled appimages is heavy, because AppImages are files that are already compressed
+The SQUASHFS compressed filesystem with bundled appimages is heavier, because AppImages are files that are already compressed and MKSQUASHFS cannot compress them when building the filesystem image

-The SQUASHFS compressed filesystem with decompressed AppImages (the one with the date in the filename) is lighter, in this case even with 4 times more real space usage, because MKSQUASHFS is taking care of the compression of the entire filesystem including the applications that are provided as AppImages
+The SQUASHFS compressed filesystem with decompressed AppImages (the one with the date in the filename) is lighter, in this case even with almost 4 times the occupied size in AppImages, this is because MKSQUASHFS is taking care of the compression of the entire filesystem including the applications that are provided as AppImages